sandberg-lab/Smart-seq3/stitcher/README.md

   --i input        Input .bam file
   --o output       Output .sam file
-  --g gtf          gtf file with gene information
-  --t threads      Number of threads
+  --g gtf          gtf file with gene information --counts counts  zUMIs .rds file with read counts --t threads      Number of threads
   --cells cells    List of cell barcodes to stitch molecules (text file, one cell barcode per line).
   --contig contig  Restrict stitching to contig
   -v, --version    show program's version number and exit
 ```
+## Input

+_stitcher.py_ takes .bam file processed with zUMIs => 2.6.0, together with a gtf file and the zUMIs .rds expression file, to reconstruct molecules for the genes in the gtf file.

+As optional parameter, the user can specify the number of threads used for parallelization, the cells to process, and restrict the reconstruction to a given contig.

 ## Output